Big Banana

-The Big Banana is a tourist attraction and amusement park in the city of Coffs Harbour, New South Wales, Australia.
+The Big Banana is a tourist attraction and amusement park ('The Big Banana Fun Park') in the city of Coffs Harbour, New South Wales, Australia.
 The grounds of the park are set amongst a banana plantation, featuring a large walk-through banana.
 Built in 1964, it was one of Australia's first Big Things.
-Other attractions include a downhill toboggan ride, ice skating rink, a water park and the World of Bananas educational experience.
+Other attractions include a downhill toboggan ride, ice skating rink, XD Theatre, Mini Golf, Giant Slide, Laser Tag, a water park, the World of Bananas educational experience, and escape rooms.
 Plantation tours are also available.
 On the evening of Australia Day 2014, a disused scenic lookout attraction was destroyed by fire.
 In keeping with the plantation theme, banana-related products are shown or sold in the park which also has a souvenir shop and restaurant.
 In January 2014, during the peak tourist season the Big Banana received close to 150,000 visitors.
-The Big Banana has been a family owned business since it was open by Patrick Hughes in 1964.
+The Big Banana has been a family owned business since it was opened by Betty and John Landi, and Stella and John Enveoldson in 1964.

 The original Big Banana has been copied by the Big Bananas at Carnarvon, Western Australia.

 In 2011, Huffington Post included the Big Banana in their list of the "Top 10 Pieces of Folly Architecture."

 Attractions

 Current

-Along with the Big Banana which is 15m long, featuring the Racer 82m slide, the site includes laser tag, mini golf, ice skating rink, a theatre providing an educational experience, and a toboggan ride, a water park and a reptile zoo.
+The park's rides include an 82m slide, dodgems, a 4D Cinema, a toboggan and water slides.
+Other attractions include laser tag, mini golf, an ice skating rink, a theatre providing an educational experience, a reptile zoo, and escape rooms.

+In 2022, plans were submitted for the park to construct an alpine coaster, known as Plantation Coaster.
+The ride, expected to cost $5.5m, was approved in 2023, and construction began in April 2025.
+The ride is expected to be open in late 2025.